-The Trustees make grants three times a year, and application forms can be obtained from our Trust Officer.
-Normally grants are in the range £1,000-£10,000 and only cover a proportion of the total cost of the works concerned; they are paid subject to Faculty or other necessary statutory approval having been obtained.
+The Trustees make grants three times a year.
+Normally grants are in the range £1,000 - £10,000 and only cover a proportion of the total cost of the works.
+They are paid subject to Faculty or other necessary statutory approval having been obtained.

-The closing date for applications for the distributions of grants in 2022 will be 25 February, 1 July and 4 November 2022.
+The closing date for applications of distributions of grants will be 3 November 2023.

-3. Applications will be considered at meetings of the Review Group (3 times per annum) to ensure equitable distribution of the funds available.
+4. Applications will be considered at meetings of the Review Group (3 times a year) to ensure equitable distribution of the funds available.
 Applications will not be considered “out of committee”.

-4. Priority will be given to church building projects that derive from clear mission plans.
-However, it is accepted that a significant number of applications will be for assistance towards the cost of repairs.
+5. Priority will be given to church building projects that derive from clear mission plans.
+It is accepted that a significant number of applications will be towards the cost of church building repairs.

-5. Grants for churchyards, paths, walls etc will only be given in exceptional circumstances or when there are funds available after priority has been given to church building applications.
+6. Grants for churchyards, paths, walls etc will only be given in exceptional circumstances.

-6. Retrospective applications for work already started will be considered in exceptional circumstances where the need for major emergency repairs has arisen “between meetings”.
-Otherwise, retrospective applications cannot be considered.
+7. Retrospective applications for work already started will be considered in exceptional circumstances where the need for major emergency repairs has arisen “between meetings”.
+Otherwise, retrospective applications will not be considered.

 9. Grants will cover a maximum of 50% of the total cost of the project concerned.

-10. Applicants may only apply for a “top up” grant for the same project where exceptional circumstances allow (e.g.an unexpected and significant rise in costs between application and starting the work, or the discovery of the need for additional works as the project progresses).
+10. Applicants may only apply for a “top up” grant for the same project where exceptional circumstances allow - such as.an unexpected and significant rise in costs between application and starting the work, or the discovery of the need for additional works as the project progresses.

 11. Funds will not be allocated to projects that could reasonably be funded from PCC reserves or fabric funds.